-Some dog food can be difficult for your pet to process and will stay undigested.
-If that’s the case, then your dog will try to eat its poop in order to eat that undigested food.
+Some dog food can be difficult for your pet to process and stay undigested.
+If that’s the case, your dog will try to eat its poop to eat that undigested food.

-In many of my other articles, I mentioned dogs acting out due to boredom.
-Yes, eating poop can also be a sign that your dog is bored.
+In many other articles, I mentioned dogs acting out due to boredom.
+Yes, eating poop can also signify that your dog is bored.

 Hiding the Evidence

 So, if your adopted pup is incessantly eating poop, it may be doing so because it’s scared that you will punish it.

 If this is the case, you will need to show your dog plenty of love and support,

 Young pups love to explore anything and everything.
 Some dogs satisfy their curiosity by just sniffing their poop.

-If you notice your dog eating poop and throwing up at a young age, it may just be due to curiosity.
+If you notice your dog eating poop and throwing up at a young age, it may be due to curiosity.